DerGuru/The-Resonant/New Chapters/Part4/P4-02_First_Student_and_Learning.md

 Except she kept feeling things.
 Resonance signatures she shouldn't notice.
 Patterns in harmonics.
 Small things.
 Subtle things.
 But persistent.

 "I thought I was imagining it," she said.
 "But then I found the forums.
 Read about people like you.
-And I realized—maybe I wasn't tested wrong.
+And I realizedâ€”maybe I wasn't tested wrong.
 Maybe I just needed different training."

 "What makes you think you can learn?"
 Elyra asked directly.